 With lunch done and under the cover of ever darkening nimbus clouds, we rode habal-habals towards our inland destination.
 We were a little bit apprehensive, knowing that it will rain any time.

 Remember that mountain range we mentioned earlier?
 Well, this is its “head,” the awesomely stunning Mt.
 Igcuron.
 Just look at those sharp, narrow ridges.

 After our Experience Antique fam tour, Sweetie and I went back to Valderrama to climb this beautiful mountain.
-Of course, we will tell you about it in a later post.
+Of course, we did that and successfully stood on the summit of Mt.
+Igcuron.

 Holy guacamole!
 A motorcycle turned into a speedboat!
 Yes, you’re seeing that correctly.
 Habal-habal drivers push their sturdy two-wheeled machines to their absolute limit by driving them across rocky streams and rivers.